Block and Tackle Suspension System

 OFFSET BECKET = Opposite Side of Pulley Mounting Point from Above Captioned Becket

 Facts about the System *99*

-The System *99* is the Most Versatile rescue and utility work system available today.
-It utilizes a mechanical advantage block & tackle lifting system combined with its patented “Constant High Percentage Friction Lowering Brake”.
-This is the latest evolution of the block~N~Tackle.
+- The System *99* is the most versatile rescue and utility work system available today.
+It utilizes the lifting system of mechanical advantage combined with its patented “constant high percentage friction lowering brake”.
+This is the latest evolution of the block and tackle suspension system.